All Stories

 Starting a new career can be overwhelming for anybody, but doing it as a new nursing assistant in the middle of a pandemic presents its own challenges.
 For Martha Espinosa-Silva, trying to answer the questions from the people she takes care of are the toughest.

 “They’re always asking, ‘When can I go out?
-Can my family come and see me?,’” she says.
+Can my family come and see me?’” she says.
 “They’re asking me these questions and I don’t really have an answer.”

 Espinosa-Silva is a Restorative Nursing Assistant (RNA) at Centinela Skilled Nursing & Wellness Centre (West) in Inglewood, where she helps residents with rehabilitation and therapy so they can improve their quality of life.

 The coronavirus has devastated nursing homes across the nation.
 In California alone, more than 154,400 cases and 12,998 deaths have been reported at facilities across the state.
+Starting out as a new CNA during the pandemic, Martha faced long hours and many challenges.

 Espinosa-Silva had been working as a kitchen aide before she enrolled last summer in the Certified Nursing Assistant (CNA) and RNA certification courses offered by the Center for Caregiver Advancement (through the Education Fund).

 She initially was uncertain if Centinela’s’s staffing schedule would be able to accommodate the days she needed to attend classes.
-Also, she was already working two jobs, one full time and another part time stint at another facility.
+Also, she was already working two jobs, one full-time and another part-time stint at another facility.

 “It was a little bit hard,” she admits about juggling work, her studies and her personal life.
 “But I was determined that I was going to do the program, that I was going to finish it.”

 And she did.
-She passed her state certification exam and, in August 2020, started working as a CNA.
+She passed her state CNA certification exam and, in August 2020, started working as a CNA.

 “Everywhere you go, there’s something that challenges you as a person and it’s going to make you grow in many ways,” she says.